-Some individuals have also become either addicted to or dependent on clonidine.
+Some individuals have also become either addicted or dependent on Clonidine.
 It’s often looked at as an appealing drug due to its low cost and availability.
-It’s important to use clonidine as part of a comprehensive treatment program.
-This helps ensure you don’t fall back into old patterns or rebound to a new addiction.
+It’s important to use Clonidine as part of a comprehensive treatment program with medical supervision.
+This helps ensure one does not fall back into old patterns or develop a new addiction.

-Some drugs may cause adverse effects when used with clonidine.
-Clonidine can also negatively impact some of the drugs you may currently be taking.
+Some drugs may cause adverse effects when used with Clonidine.
+Clonidine can also be contraindicated with other medications that may already be currently utilized.

-Before clonidine is administered, talk with your doctor about any medications you are on.
-Some of the drugs known to interact with clonidine include:
+Before Clonidine is administered, talk with your doctor about any medications you are currently prescribed.
+Some of the medications known to interact with Clonidine include: